 • 2014 Miskatonic • 2015 Miskatonic • 2016 Miskatonic • 2017 Miskatonic •

-• 2018 Miskatonic • 2019 Miskatonic • 2020 Miskatonic •
+• 2018 Miskatonic • 2019 Miskatonic • 2020 Miskatonic • 2021 Miskatonic •

 ❄️ Merry Christmas & Happy Holidays! ❄️

-Do you have a book, game, album, or other weird fiction-related items I should feature in 2022’s Cosmic Horror Holiday Gift Guide?
+As always, thank you to everyone who has suggested items in the past to help me pad out this list.
+Your efforts are welcome.
+I always appreciate the help.
+Do you have a book, game, album, or other weird fiction-related items I should feature in 2023’s Cosmic Horror Holiday Gift Guide?
 Leave a comment below with links to your favorite goodies for others to see, or send me an email as a potential submission for next year!

 Want to stay in touch with me?
 Sign up for Dead Drop, my rare and elusive newsletter.
 Subscribers get news, previews, and notices on my books before anyone else delivered directly to their inbox.
-I work hard to make sure it’s not spammy and full of interesting and relevant information.
+I work hard to ensure it’s not spammy and contains interesting and relevant information.
 Sign Up Today →